Careers

 The work environment is a climate-controlled art museum with display galleries, standard offices, museum shop, and other non-public spaces.
 Work is performed almost entirely indoors.

-While performing the duties of this job, the employee is frequently required to receive oral and written instructions in English and to clearly communicate in English in person, over the telephone, through emailand through other electronic means.
+While performing the duties of this job, the employee is frequently required to receive oral and written instructions in English and to clearly communicate in English in person, over the telephone, through email and through other electronic means.
 The employee is required to move about their work area, between galleries and storage areas, ascend and descend stairs; and stand and/or sit for extended periods of time.
 The employee is occasionally required to lift, drag and/or move up to 30 pounds unassisted.
 The employee is required to identify, observe, and assess visually and comply with Museum health and safety-related protocols.
-Some local travel may be required.

 INTERESTED APPLICANTS